-In December of 2000, concerned citizens from Glen Arbor, Maple City and Walled Lake, Michigan, met to form the North Manitou Shoal Light Preservation Society (NMSLPS), a nonprofit organization whose goal was to promote the preservation and restoration of the North Manitou Shoal Lighthouse.
-After determining that the dollar amount for restoring the lighthouse to an acceptable standard would be considerable, it appears that the group has abandoned their effort.
+In December 2000, concerned citizens from Glen Arbor, Maple City, and Walled Lake, Michigan, met to form North Manitou Shoal Light Preservation Society (NMSLPS), a nonprofit organization whose goal was to promote the preservation and restoration of North Manitou Shoal Lighthouse.
+After determining that the dollar amount for restoring the lighthouse to an acceptable standard would be considerable, the group abandoned its effort.

 In May 2015, North Manitou Shoal Lighthouse was declared excess to the needs of the United States Coast Guard and made available to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Qualified entities were given sixty days to submit a letter of interest and were required to obtain a conveyance from the State of Michigan for the bottomlands on which the lighthouse stands.
 When a new custodian was not found, the General Services Administration initiated an online auction for the lighthouse on July 15, 2016 with an opening bid of $25,000.
 Four bidders participated in the auction, which ended on September 27, 2016 with a high bid of $73,000.
 The winner of the auction was later identified as North Manitou Light Keepers, Inc., which lists Daniel Oginsky as its resident agent and president.

 North Manitou Light Keepers spent roughly two million dollars to rehabilitate the lighthouse and managed to open the restored structure for the first public tour on June 19, 2021, two weeks before their goal of July 4, 2021.
 Jake Kaberle, one of the Keepers, which has members in several Michigan cities, said, “We all have young families and we're all looking for our future and to leave a legacy behind.
 We all thought this is something that our children will really look at and say ‘wow, these guys did something’.”